jsontran/tictactoe-minimax/README.md

 # tictactoe-minimax
-A Python implementation of Minimax AI Algorithm with Alpha-Beta pruning in the Tic-Tac-Toe game.
+A Python implementation of Minimax AI Algorithm with Alpha-Beta pruning in Tic-Tac-Toe.

 ## Tic Tac Toe
-It is a game where the two players take turns placing their symbols (either X's or O's) to achieve three in a row.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-In this version, the player will be against the computer (which uses the Minimax Algorithm with Alpha-Beta Pruning).
+The classic game of Tic Tac Toe, in this version, the player will be against the computer (which uses the Minimax Algorithm with Alpha-Beta Pruning).

 #### Game Walkthrough
 Initially, the game will ask if the player would like to go first, if they do not, the computer (O's) will make the first move.